Skip to content

 Explanation

 offer.removed Sent when an existing offer is removed and no longer available to new players.
 Players that have already started the offer will still be able to continue and finish.
 New players should not be shown the offer, as they are not eligible and will not be credited.
+Please note that removed offers may become live again due to capping.
+If the offer reappears in your API call, the offer is available for completion.

 Retrying Failed Requests